|

 might purge the world of sin.

-Then came the time of dark and death
+Then came the time of dark and death as the gods turned from the world.

 A mountain of fire crashed like a comet through Istar,